 By keeping track, you’ll be able to track your finances better and may even wind up saving money by eliminating what you don’t use, need, or may only need on occasion.

-Moreover, you can also try iOS or Android phone-based apps or website trackers that keep track for you and allow you to manage subscriptions with more ease.
+Tip: You can also try iOS or Android phone-based apps or website trackers that keep track for you and allow you to manage subscriptions with more ease.

 11. Do your taxes.

-If you need a little motivation, consider working on your taxes in smaller spurts or setting a timer to work at it for x-amount of time.
+Tip: If you need a little motivation, consider working on your taxes in smaller spurts or setting a timer to work at it for x-amount of time.
 Using a timer will help you stay committed and better focused, which means your time spent on it will be maximized and more efficient.
 Set daily reminders or blocks of time if you tend to forget.

 12. Check your credit.

 It’s important to make sure that you stay aware of your credit rating, score, and history.

 Your credit can greatly affect much you might pay to buy things like a house, car, among other things, as well as whether or not you’ll even qualify in the first place.

 Credit ratings and scores can affect your chances of getting a loan, bank account, or credit card.
 And many of those factors can affect whether you can even rent, much buy a place to live, and it may even affect your ability to land a job.

 Checking your credit with all 3 US Credit Bureaus will help you see if your identity has been stolen or even if credit cards and bank information have been compromised.